alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   optional and is only valid for Arm® *Cortex®-M* CPU targeted configurations.
 The default value points to the `dependencies/cmsis` git submodule.
 Respository is hosted here: [CMSIS-5](https://github.com/ARM-software/CMSIS_5.git)

-- `ETHOS_U55_ENABLED`: Sets whether the use of *Ethos-U55* NPU is available for the deployment target.
-By default, this is set and therefore application is built with *Ethos-U55* NPU supported.
+- `ETHOS_U_NPU_ENABLED`: Sets whether the use of *Ethos-U* NPU is available for the deployment target.
+By default, this is set and therefore application is built with *Ethos-U* NPU supported.

 - `CPU_PROFILE_ENABLED`: Sets whether profiling information for the CPU core should be displayed.
 By default, this is set to false, but can be turned on for FPGA targets.
 The the FVP and the CPU core cycle counts are not meaningful and